 What if I already have health insurance?

-If you’re on COBRA, you may want to sign up for a marketplace plan during open enrollment or as soon as your COBRA coverage ends.
+If you lose coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), you may be able to sign up for a beWellnm plan during a 60-day special enrollment window.
+Try to apply and select your plan before your COBRA coverage ends to make sure there's no gap in coverage.
 If you’re not sure about whether making this switch makes sense for you, you can ask for free advice from a certified insurance broker or assister.

 Will I need to get a new doctor?

 That depends.
 Major insurance providers, including Blue Cross Blue Shield of New Mexico, True Health and Molina, offer beWellnm plans, but not all doctors accept them.
 You can talk to your primary care physician to see whether he or she accepts a particular marketplace plan.

 Will my family members qualify for the same health plan that I do?

 It depends.
 You can enroll as a family.
 But in some cases, some family members may also be eligible for subsidies or other programs such as Medicare, Medicaid or CHIP, depending on age, income and disability or caregiver status.
 Such families may choose to enroll separately.
 They may still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.